 Actual teaching in a local school: principles, techniques, and responsibility of planning, executing, and evaluating teaching and learning for a full semester.
-Offered every year.
-9 credits.

 ED 480 Practicum in Teaching Secondary School

 Full semester teaching experience in a secondary school.
 Includes planning, teaching and evaluating learning experiences.